sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-add-logic/cap-extend-sfsf-add-logic.md

 ![Figure 9 – Change back to project root](change-to-project.png)

->**NOTE**: newer versions of CDS have handed over to **SAP Cloud SDK** the creation of HTTP clients for making HTTP requests to external services, using the `@sap-cloud-sdk/http-client` node package.
+>**IMPORTANT**: newer versions of CDS have handed over to **SAP Cloud SDK** the creation of HTTP clients for making HTTP requests to external services, using the `@sap-cloud-sdk/http-client` node package.
 So, if you jump-started your CAP project, **before such CDS update**, that dependency might not have been included in your `package.json` file, and, thus, not installed when you ran `npm install`.
 Before testing the handler, please verify that you have `@sap-cloud-sdk/http-client` listed in the dependencies of your `package.json` and, if not, run: `npm install @sap-cloud-sdk/http-client`.

 Once again type `cds watch` and press **Enter**.
 Then `CTRL+Click` on the `http://localhost:4004` link to launch the **application home page**.